Postponed Tokyo Olympics to open July 23 next year

 The Olympics was the highest-profile sporting casualty of the coronavirus that has wiped out fixtures worldwide and all but halted professional sport.

-In a near-simultaneous announcement on Monday, World Athletics said it would now move its world championships, which had been due to take place in Eugene, Oregon on August 6-15 next year, to 2022.
+In a near-simultaneous announcement yesterday, World Athletics said it would now move its world championships, which had been due to take place in Eugene, Oregon August 6-15 next year, to 2022.

 There was some speculation that Japanese organisers could take advantage of the blank canvas to shift the Games to spring, avoiding the heat of the Tokyo summer that had been their main concern before coronavirus struck.